 Here are some of the spectacular dishes that I had for lunch at F All-Day Dining:

-There's a good selection of breads and Malagos cheeses from Davao.
+There's a good selection of bread and Malagos cheeses from Davao.

 Here are some of the main dishes: